WASK (AM)

-WASK (1450 kHz) is a commercial AM radio station in Lafayette, Indiana.
+WASK (1450 AM) is a commercial radio station in Lafayette, Indiana, United States.
 It broadcasts a sports radio format and is owned by Saga Communications.
 The studios and transmitter are at 3575 McCarty Lane in Lafayette.
 Most programming comes from ESPN Radio.

-WASK is powered at 1,000 watts.
-Programming is also heard on FM translator W269DJ at 101.7 MHz in Lafayette.
+WASK is also heard on FM translator W269DJ at 101.7 MHz in Lafayette.
 It uses the FM dial position in its moniker "101.7 The Hammer."